HarunaDev/voice-weather-app/README.md

 # Weather forecast web application

-A weather app built with Javascript with a speech recognition feature
+### Description

+This is a weather forecast web application built with HTML5, CSS3 and Javascript.